Business Development Responsibilities: Looking for a Co-founder? Read This Before You Make Your Choice.

 Instead, go with someone who spends time mostly asking about the project and coming up with ideas for how to push things forward.
 This is a clear sign that they are genuinely interested in the project, not just in the benefits and status that come with it.

-3. You Can Learn New Skills, You Cannot Change your Personality.
+3. You Can Learn New Skills, You Cannot Change Your Personality.

 As co-founders, you will work closely with each other.
 As mentioned before, building a company is almost like marriage.
 For this reason, you need to resonate with each other on a personal level.
 It doesn’t mean that you need to have similar personalities, but rather, complimentary or synergistic personalities.

 Of course, complementary skills and strengths are also important.
 It is best to have a match in both dimensions at a time: personality and skills.
+Despite this, you need to work on your professional development constantly.

 However, mutual trust and personality match are more important as you can delegate many tasks to other core team members and employees, and discuss the business strategy with the advisory board.